Diseases

 • Current occurence/distribution

+RVF has been recognised exclusively in African countries with some incursions into the Middle East.
 RVF usually occurs in epizootics in Africa, which may involve several countries at the same time.
 The first reported occurrence of disease outside Africa occurred in 2000 when cases were confirmed in Saudi Arabia and Yemen.
 There remains a concern that RVF could spread to other regions, particularly Europe and Asia.
+Serological evidence of exposure suggests active circulation of RVFV in Tunisia in 2014.
+Absence of RVFV in domestic and wild ruminants from southern Spain has been reported.
+Recent outbreaks of RVF occurred in the South West of the Indian Ocean (SWIO), specifically Madagascar.

 • Epizootic/endemic- if epidemic frequency of outbreaks